LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_webViewAPI.md

 ### Web View integration API

-When a consumer exits a conversation flow to enter an external system (for example, a generic web view form or Apply Pay for making a payment), the Web View API makes it possible for the external system to post data back into the bot runtime.
+When a consumer exits a conversation flow to enter an external system (for example, a generic web view form or Apple Pay for making a payment), the Web View API makes it possible for the external system to post data back into the bot runtime.

 <img style="width:550px" src="img/ConvoBuilder/web_view_api_flow.png">